munificent/craftinginterpreters/book/optimization.md

 ```

 Unfortunately, that's not safe.
 The expansion mentions `v` twice which means if
 that expression has any side effects, they will be executed twice.
-We could call
+We could have
-out to a separate function, but, ugh, what a chore.
+the macro call out to a separate function, but, ugh, what a chore.

 Instead, we can take advantage of the bits we chose for the type tags.
 Note that
-both `true` and `false` have the second bit set bit and `nil` does not.
-If our
+both `true` and `false` have the second bit set and `nil` does not.
+If our Value
-Value has all of its quiet NaN bits set, we know it's not a number.
-And if the
+has all of its quiet NaN bits set, we know it's not a number.
+And if the second
-second bit is set, we know it's not `nil`.
+bit is set, we know it's not `nil`.
 It must be `true` or `false`.
+Conveniently,
-Conveniently, `FALSE_VAL` is just the right bit pattern to check both the quiet
+`FALSE_VAL` is just the right bit pattern to check both the quiet NaN bits and
-NaN bits and that second tag bit, so we just test against that.
+that second tag bit, so we just test against that.

 <img src="image/optimization/bool-mask.png" alt="TRUE_VAL & FALSE_VAL is the same as FALSE_VAL & FALSE_VAL." />

-This is a more clever than I like to be with my bit hackery, but here we are.
+This is more subtle than I like to be with my bit hackery, but here we are.

 ### Objects